 A business glossary helps to solve these problems by creating a common vocabulary across an entire organization.
 It additionally ensures the consistency of these terms by synthesizing all of the information of the organization’s data assets through an array of data dictionaries.
 It then rearranges it into a more understandable and straightforward format.

-To create a useful business glossary, organizations should implement a data governance solution that can connect data quality, data lineage, and data definitions.
+To create a useful business glossary, organizations should choose a data governance tool that can connect data quality, data lineage, and data definitions.

 Data lineage is about understanding how and where the data has originated and its processing logic and destination.
 It gives visibility and also helps in tracing errors back to the root cause in a typical BI process.
 The data lineage is vital to create trust in the data.